ylashin/HadoopPD/readme/spark-streaming-part1.md

     ![GENOME](../images/spark-streaming-01-GENOME-logged-in.png)

 **Side Note** : You can configure VirtualBox guest additions on the VM to allow stuff like copy/paste from the host OS or to allow running the VM in full screen mode.
-The VM comes with no CD configured so you will need to add a SCSI controller with empty CD drive.
+The VM comes with no CD configured so you will need to add a SCSI controller with empty CD drive and then once the VM is running you can select to insert Guest Additions CD from VirtualBox menu.

 ## Install Scala IDE
 1. We will be using Scala to develop our streaming application so we need an IDE.
 Scala is a functional language running on JVM and it is the defacto standard for Spark applications.